 \section{Introduction}

-Consider a social planner facing a collection of agents in a classical exchange economy.
+Consider a social planner facing a collection of agents in a neoclassical resource allocation problem.
 Pareto optimality is characterized by the equality of agents' marginal rates of substitution, but to use this characterization our planner needs access to agents' utility functions.
-Suppose instead that the planner has access to a finite set of demand observations for each individual.
-The planner wants to know which allocations can be Pareto efficient for the collection of agents, given these demand observations.
-As a minimal discipline, she asks that there are monotone and convex preferences that consistent with the demand observations, and for which a given allocation is Pareto efficient.
+Suppose instead that the planner has access to a dataset consisting of a finite set of demand observations for each individual.
+The planner wants to know which allocations can be Pareto efficient for the collection of agents, given what she knows from the observed dataset.
+As a minimal discipline, she asks that there are monotone and convex preferences that are consistent with the data, and for which a given allocation is Pareto efficient.

-Our main result provides a complete characterization of those allocations that can be Pareto efficient for the observed demand, a concept we term \emph{possible efficiency}.
-The characterization is easy enough to understand.
-Imposing rationality on the data generates implications for what preferences must look like: in particular, rational demand gives us both a direct and an indirect revealed preference.
-The revealed preference is, in general, incomplete; it does not rank all alternatives.
-Given this revealed preference, we can speak of making further inferences based on monotonicity and convexity.
+Our main result provides a complete characterization of the allocations that can be Pareto efficient for the observed dataset.
+Our characterization parallels the definition of Pareto optimality, with an empirical domination relation standing in for unobservable utility comparisons.
+So the characterization says that there should be no dominating alternative allocation, where the notion of domination captures what can be inferred about agents' utilities from the dataset.
+In particular, the dataset defines a revealed preference relation.
+The revealed preference is, in general, incomplete; it does not compare all alternatives.
+Given revealed preference, we can speak of making further comparisons based on monotonicity, transitivity, and convexity.
 For example, if it is known that both $x$ and $y$ are revealed preferred to $z$, then $\frac{1}{2}(x+y)$ should also be at least as good as $z$.